-‘General Hospital’ Spoilers: Ava Evades Punishment – No Concrete Proof of Pill Swapping
+‘General Hospital’ Spoilers: Ava Evades Punishment – No Concrete Proof Of Pill Swapping

-General Hospital spoilers from a new promo about Ava Jerome (Maura West) seem to indicate that the former lady mob boss’s time has run out, but GH viewers know Ava is slippery as an eel and it seems unlikely that law and order will prevail when it comes to her treachery with the medication.
+General Hospital spoilers from a new promo about Ava Jerome (Maura West) seem to indicate that the former lady mob boss’s time has run out, but GH viewers know Ava is slippery as an eel, and it seems unlikely that law and order will prevail when it comes to her treachery with the medication.

 No One In Port Charles Pays For Their Crimes